Timeline of early HIV/AIDS cases: 1950s

+Researchers begin to note the spread of Pneumocystis pneumonia and concurrent Cytomegalovirus infections, considered novel to the European continent, and both AIDS related conditions.
+Some of these cases occurred in infants considered immunocompetent.

 1960s

+In 1960, a woman in modern-day Kinshasa, Democratic Republic of the Congo (DRC) (formerly Zaire, formerly the Belgian Congo) died, and a lymph node sample was taken and fixed with formaldehyde and preserved in paraffin.
+In 2008, the sample was tested by researchers, identifying partial HIV viral sequences.
+The specimen, named DRC60 contained a strain of HIV-1 around 88% similar to LEO70, but was found to be most closely related to HIV-1 (M) subgroup A isolates.
+These two specimens are significant not only because they are the oldest known specimens of HIV-1, but because they show that the virus already had an extensive amount of genetic diversity by 1960.

 Robert Rayford, a 16-year-old boy who died in 1969, is considered to be the first recorded case of AIDS in the United States.

 1970s

-Researchers drew blood from 75 children in Uganda to serve as controls for a study of Burkitt lymphoma.
+Researchers sampled blood from 75 children in Uganda to serve as controls for a study of Burkitt lymphoma.
 In 1985, retroactive testing of the frozen blood serum indicated that 50 of the children had antibodies to a virus related to HIV.

 Arvid Darre Noe (an anagram of his birth name Arne Vidar Røed) was a Norwegian sailor and truck driver who was probably infected in Cameroon some time between 1962 and 1965, and died on 24 April 1976.
 His eight-year-old daughter had died three months earlier, and his wife died in December 1976.
 Tissues of Røed, his wife and daughter all tested positive for HIV-1 type O, in an epidemiology study in 1988.

 Grethe Rask was a Danish surgeon who traveled to Zaire in 1964 then again in 1972 to aid the sick.
 She was likely directly exposed to blood from many Congolese patients, one of whom infected her.
 She became unwell in 1974, then returned to Denmark in 1977, with her colleagues baffled by her symptoms.
 She died of pneumocystis pneumonia in December 1977.
 Her tissues were examined and tested by her colleagues and found positive in 1987.

-A Portuguese man was treated at the Hospital for Tropical Diseases in London by Professor Anthony Bryceson until he died of the disease in 1978.
+A Portuguese man was treated at the Hospital for Tropical Diseases in London by Anthony Bryceson until he died of the disease in 1978.
 He is the first confirmed case of HIV-2 and it is believed he was exposed to the disease in Guinea-Bissau, where he lived between 1956 and 1966.

 Herbert Heinrich was a German concert violinist who died in 1979.
-Tests in 1989 found that he was HIV-positive, and there has been speculation that he was infected by a prostitute who was infected by Noe.
+Tests in 1989 found that he was HIV-positive, and there has been speculation that he was infected by a sex worker who was infected by Noe.